 What happens if the EHC needs assessment goes ahead?

-The Local Authority will write to you to tell you that they are going to assess the child or young person and will ask you for any further information.
-Your views and the child or young persons views are really important.
+The Local Authority will write to you to tell you that they are going to assess the child/YP and will ask you for any further information.
+Your views and the child/YP’s views are really important.

 - Their education, health and care needs

-- Outcomes—What the child or young person should achieve with support
+- Outcomes—what the child/YP should achieve with support

 - The support or provision they will get to meet their needs and achieve their outcomes